will62794/logless-reconfig/README.md

 The overall reconfiguration protocol is defined in the [MongoRaftReconfig](MongoRaftReconfig.tla) TLA+ specification.
 The protocol is formally described as the composition of two subprotocols:

 - [MongoStaticRaft](MongoStaticRaft.tla): the static MongoDB replication protocol
-- [MongoLoglessDynamicRaft](MongoLoglessDynamicRaft.tla): the protocol for managing reconfiguration.
+- [MongoLoglessDynamicRaft](MongoLoglessDynamicRaft.tla): the protocol for managing reconfiguration

 Note that the specifications are written at a deliberately high level of abstraction, ignoring some lower level details of the protocol and system model.
 In practice, we have found this abstraction level most useful for understanding and communicating the essential behaviors and safety characteristics of the protocol, while